USEPA/ejscreen-traffic-proximity-processing/README.md

 # **Generating EJScreen Traffic Proximity**

-EJScreen uses Apache Hadoop pig scripts to generate traffic proximity.
+EJScreen uses Apache Hadoop Pig scripts to generate traffic proximity.
 The Pig scripts were developed using Esri's [GIS Toolkit for Hadoop](https://esri.github.io/gis-tools-for-hadoop/) toolkit.
 It was run in an AWS EMR cluster environment.
 The source data came from the Department of Transportation (DOT).
 The proximity process involves Pre-Hadoop processing, running Hadoop Pig scripts, and Post-Hadoop processing.
 The end results are Census block-group based proximity scores.

 **Sources:**